Batman versus Superman. Danaerys Targaryen against John Snow. MacDonald's vs Burger King.

-Updates are made directly by the platform managers, and all security options as well.
+Updates are made directly by the platform managers, as well as all security options as well.
 Reassuring?
 Without doubt, for a novice who doesn't know much about website security.

 On the contrary, on WordPress, security is your business:

 - You must take care of the updates yourself.
-This allows you to prevent your site more or less serious security breaches.
+This allows you to prevent your site more or less from risk of serious security breaches.

 8/ What about help and support on both platforms?